28 August – Additional Notes

 Be silent before the Lord God!
 For the day of the Lord is near; the Lord has prepared a sacrifice, He has consecrated His guests.
 [Zephaniah 1:7]

 This is an extremely important clue for asking personal questions today.
 There has never been a time in the history of any world religion, where the god prepares his own sacrifice.
 Normally, humans prepare a sacrifice for their god.
-They ‘consecrate themselves’ through some sort of ritual, and they invite or invoke their god to come and accept it.
+They ‘consecrate themselves’ through some sort of ritual and they invite or invoke their god to come and accept it.

-The Creator God, on the other hand, is turning the whole ‘thing of religion’ on its head and warns us ahead of time that HE is preparing His own sacrifice, and that HE will consecrate those whom HE has invited.
-Six centuries later, the Creator’s one perfect sacrifice, once and for all for the forgiveness of sin, came when Jesus died on the cross.
-But the question is – who has He invited in?
+The Creator God, on the other hand, has turned the whole ‘thing of religion’ on its head and warns us ahead of time that HE is preparing His own sacrifice, and that HE will consecrate those whom HE has invited.
+Four+ centuries later, the Creator God’s epic storyline spoke of a “one perfect sacrifice”, once and for all for the forgiveness of sin.
+If this came when Jesus died on the cross, then the outstanding question is: who has He invited in?[c]

 “…He’ll take great delight over you with joy.
 In quiet love, He’ll rejoice over you with shouts of joy and with singing…” [v16-17]

-The Best Fathers in the World may sing over their little ones, but it’s incredible to think that the God of Creation is currently singing over those who set their hearts on trusting Him – those He made in His own image to be just like Him!
+The Best Fathers in the World may sing over their little ones, but it’s incredible to think that the God of Creation is currently singing over those who set their hearts on trusting Him – those He made in His own image to live just like Him!

 CLICK to return to today’s “Daily Breadcrumbs”